We believe there are six main differences:

 "Among the (DVD) manufacturers that have done testing, there is consensus that, under recommended storage conditions, DVD-R discs should have a life expectancy of 100 to 200 years or more."

 In addition, many DVD manufacturers openly make the same claim on their own websites.
 Given the massive liability that would result if DVDs would suddenly start to fail in 15 or 20 years, it is highly unlikely that the manufacturers would exaggerate their claims.
 If you understand that a DVD is a solid-state media, not reliant on magnetism to store data, and encapsulated on all sides, such a long life makes sense.
 It really is more similar to a record or album than anything else (obviously DVDs are read with a laser beam instead of a record needle).
 Store it in a case in normal conditions and handle it carefully to prevent scratches, and it will last for generations to come.

-Of course, nobody can say for sure how long DVDs will survive as the dominant media format.
+Of course, nobody can say for sure how long DVDs will survive as a dominant media format.
 Just as records and albums are no longer the dominant audio media, there will come a day when DVDs are replaced with another format.
 HD is becoming popular, but because the vast majority of BluRay players can play (and upconvert) standard definition DVDs, you can be sure that the DVD format will be around and relevant for many, many years to come.
 And of course Just8mm.com can transfer your 8mm film to digital files such as .AVI, MP4, and .MOV.

 The important thing to remember is that you will have digitally archived your film, and it will be very easy and inexpensive to transfer that digital information to some other digital format at some point in the future.

 We get unbelievably busy during November and December.
 All orders in our hands by December 16 will be returned in time for Christmas.
 This deadline may be extended under special circumstances.